univention/ucs-school/doc/devel/README_Releases.md

 - [ ] Create new changelog
   - [ ] Create a new link on the UCS changelog pages
 - [ ] Create new version in Test Appcenter
+  - [ ] Adjust the version in the README files in the test appcenter
 - [ ] Publish to Test Appcenter
 - [ ] Verify release in Selfservice Center
 - [ ] Publish to production Appcenter